Data Presentation (AQA GCSE Geography): Revision Note

 Triangular graphs

-The data must be in percentages
+The data needs to be in percentages.

 Scatter graph

-Used to show the relationship between two variables
+Shows the relationship between two variables.

-In a river study, they are used to show the relationship between different river characteristics such as the relationship between the width and depth of the river channel
+In a river study, they are used to show the relationship between different river characteristics, such as the relationship between the width and depth of the river channel

 Examiner Tips and Tricks